newaetech/chipwhisperer-tutorials/Fault_5-RSA_Fault_Attack-OPENADC-CWLITEARM.rst

 There's still more you can do with this attack:

--  You can try glitching the other part of the signature calculation to verify that you get the other prime factor of n out
+-  You can try glitching the other part of the signature calculation to verify that you get the other prime factor of N out
 -  We used clock glitching in this tutorial.
 You may want to try it with voltage glitching as well